10 Medical Research Programs for High School Students

 Eligibility: Open to all New York high school students who are at least 16.

 The State University of New York (SUNY) Oneonta offers a prestigious nine-week summer research internship for high school students in New York.
-The program is highly selective and only accepts 1 to 3 participants each year.
-You will collaborate with faculty and staff in the BFS central lab, supporting ongoing research projects while also developing your own research endeavors.
-At the end of the program, participants present their findings through a poster presentation to mentors, BFS faculty, and their peers.
+The highly selective program only accepts 1 to 3 participants each year.
+You will collaborate with faculty and staff in the BFS central lab, supporting ongoing research projects while developing your own research endeavors.
+At the end of the program, you will present your findings through a poster presentation to mentors, BFS faculty, and peers.
+This program offers exposure to a variety of research activities, including laboratory analysis, fieldwork, data interpretation, and scientific writing.
+Detailed insights into previous projects can be found in past publications.

 Location: Various medical centers in Los Angeles, CA